Pikix

 Using windows XP

 Now you've tried the demo footages of Pikix, you'd problably like to mix with your own footages.
-To use them, they need to be converted to a .k16 file using the Kouky v16 tool included in the archive.
+To do so, they need to be converted to a .k17 file using the Kouky v17 tool you downloaded with Pikix.

 Prepare your footage

-Choose a video loop no longer than 250 frames.
+Choose a video loop of maximum 250 frames.
 Convert it to a .bmp, static .gif, or .png files sequence, or to a quicktime movie.
 Dimensions must be 320x240 pixels.
-Virtualdub, a free software, can do this conversion.
+Quicktime movies framerate must be 25 frames per second.
+Virtualdub, a free software, can help for this conversion.

 From Pikix Start screen, choose "edit playlist" and press B.

-If you're unsing windows XP, press TAB to open the menu.
+If you're using windows XP, press TAB to open the menu.
 If you're using your GP2X, press the Y button.

 Tips